carafelix/rps-sansukumi-ken/README.md

 The first objective of this proyect is to allow the user to play a simple Rock-Paper-Scissors game against a truly random generated choice; first only via a text, and later with a GUI.
 This is possible thanks to [random.org](https://www.random.org/), who generate a random number output based on unpredictable micro atmosferic noise changes.
+Keep in mind that is not supported for mobile and never was a qestion to make it responsive or not.
+That was not an objective of this proyect.

 ## Constrictions
 - Cpu choices must only be initialized after the user already selected a weapon of choice